 Paints normally separate into solids and liquid during long-term storage.
 If you can stir the solids smoothly back into the liquid the paint is probably fine.
 If the solids have hardened on the bottom of the can and won’t mix with the liquid, the paint is spoiled and should be discarded.
-Other signs that old paint has spoiled include a foul odor when the can is opened and visible mold or mildew in the paint.
+Other signs that paint has spoiled include a foul odor when the can is opened or visible mold or mildew in the paint.

 Are there any bits or lumps in the paint?
 If they are just bits from paint that may have become too dry in a paint tray that was scooped back into the can they can be filtered out.
 Pour the paint through a nylon stocking or purchase a cheap paint straining cone available at any paint store.
 If the paint is full of lumps that are not from the above scenerio it means it has gone bad.